 But while the match was indeed historic, it was far from memorable.
 The challenger had bulked up from 175 to a muscular and solid 199 pounds and his quickness, off-rhythm movement and ability to throw punches from unexpected angles gave the champion all kinds of trouble.
 As a result, Holmes simply couldn’t get his punches off and fight fans got 15 rounds of cat and mouse.
 Some gave the veteran points for being the aggressor as, round after round, he tried in vain to walk Spinks down, but others, including all three judges, gave the challenger credit for avoiding Larry’s shots while landing the cleaner blows.
 And just like that Larry Holmes’ undefeated record, his heavyweight title, and his ambitions to break Rocky Marciano’s record were up in smoke.

 But if Holmes vs Spinks didn’t provide much in the action and excitement department, the now former champion made up for it with some fireworks at his post-fight press conference.
-Rarely has any champion been more candid or more caustic as Holmes was when he unleashed a tirade of pent-up bitterness at both the press and at Marciano’s family.
-It was an extraordinary display as Holmes held nothing back, his words having far greater impact that night than his fists.
+Rarely has any champion been more candid or more caustic as when Holmes unleashed a tirade of pent-up bitterness at both the press and Marciano’s family.
+It was an extraordinary display as Larry held nothing back, his words having far greater impact that night than his fists.

 “The last days before the fight I was kind of upset because of things I was hearing from the Marciano family, especially his brother,” sneered Larry behind dark glasses.
 “And I think his family owes me a great deal for bringing [Rocky] back to life the way I did.
 I’m not trying to put him down.
 Though … it would be so easy for me to do it.
 I’m 35-years-old fighting young men and he was 25-years-old fighting old men.
 I can easily [put him down].
 I mean, if you really want to get technical about the whole thing, Rocky couldn’t carry my jockstrap.”